ugljanin/iot-executor/README.md

 For Windows, I used [NodeMCU flasher](https://github.com/nodemcu/nodemcu-flasher).

 #### Adding IoT Executor framework

 - To be able to add IoT Executor framework to your NodeMCU-based device, you need to have a program that will allow you communication with the devices.
 One good example of such program is [ESPlorer](https://esp8266.ru/esplorer/).
+- Once the device is connected to the computer with a cable, and the ESPlorer is running, you will see the message on ESPlorer console that the device is formating, which means none of the files will exist on it.
-- Add relevant data for WiFi connection and MQTT broker in config.txt
-- Line that contain domain information in config.txt file, needs to contain the domain where dashboard will be hosted
+- Add relevant data for WiFi connection and MQTT broker in config.txt stored at folder *esp8266*.
+Line that contain domain information in config.txt file, needs to contain the domain where dashboard will be hosted.
-- Once the device is connected to the computer with a cable, and the ESPlorer is running, you could upload these [init.lua](https://github.com/ugljanin/iot-executor/blob/master/esp8266/init.lua) and [config.txt](https://github.com/ugljanin/iot-executor/blob/master/esp8266/config.txt) to your device.
+- You should upload both files, namely [init.lua](https://github.com/ugljanin/iot-executor/blob/master/esp8266/init.lua) and [config.txt](https://github.com/ugljanin/iot-executor/blob/master/esp8266/config.txt) to your device.

+### Video demo

+Detailed introduction on how to setup your device, install firmware, upload framework, work with the IoT Executor is presented [here](https://www.youtube.com/watch?v=CKHdBwNI1V8).

 ### Configuring the dashboard